Rare 1958 Ferrari 250 GT TdF Berlinetta sells for $5,890,000

-Racing a variety of Ferraris, Maseratis, and Mercedes-Benz vehicles, generally painted white with a central red-blue-yellow stripe, Pola was a successful driver in his own right, winning the first Venezuelan National Drivers’ Championship in 1958.
+Racing a variety of Ferraris, Maseratis, and Mercedes-Benz vehicles, usually painted with his signature red-blue-yellow stripe, Pola was a successful driver in his own right, winning the first Venezuelan National Drivers’ Championship in 1958.

 As a late-production single-louver Tour de France Berlinetta, 1037 GT represents the ultimate evolution of one of the most beloved models in Ferrari history.
-Having been restored to an incredibly high standard in the 1990s, this TdF has been thoroughly enjoyed on the road, track, and concours lawn.
+Having been restored to an incredibly high standard in the 1990s, this TdF has been thoroughly enjoyed on the road, track, and concours lawn alike.

-While any 250 GT Tour de France is regarded as a top-tier collector car, this exceptional example, certified by Ferrari Classiche, is a star among the best of them.
+While any 250 GT Tour de France is regarded as a top-tier collector car, this exceptional example, certified by Ferrari Classiche, is the crème de la crème.
 Suffice to say it's going to be one of the top-grossing lots during a Scottsdale auction week, one which is already stacked with blue chip cars.

 Classic Cars for Sale

 1960 Ferrari 250 GT Coupe: The Very Last 250 PF Coupe to Leave the Factory 1960 Ferrari 250 GT CoupeCoachwork by Pinin FarinaChassis: 2081 GTEngine: 2081 GT This extremely original 1960 Ferrari 250 GT Coupe is the very last 250 PF Coupe to leave the factory.
 This is the Final Example of only 353 PF Coupes ever produced and and it has just 50k original miles.
 Blue with ivory inte